agenosov/sdn_sandbox/ryu_faucet/ryu_indepth_part1.md

 * Application manager reports *which events each application provides and for which applications* and also *which events each application consumes*:

-** the _RyuApp.observers_ dictionary provides a *mapping from an event class to a list of applications interested to consume an event*
+    1. _RyuApp.observers_ dictionary provides a mapping from an event class to a list of applications interested to consume an event
-** the *RyuApp.event_handlers* dictionary provides a *mapping from an event class to a list of handlers inside a concrete application*
+    2. *RyuApp.event_handlers* dictionary provides a mapping from an event class to a list of handlers inside a concrete application

-* Finally on this stage the another mapping is created: from app name to corresponding **class instance**
+* Finally on this stage the another mapping is created: from app name to corresponding class instance

 ### Starting apps